Allison Winn Scotch: The One That I Want (2010)

 Tilly Farmer worked hard for years to keep her family life together after her mother died when Tilly was only seventeen.
 She took care of her younger sisters, her dad got sober, and fifteen years later she is married to her high-school sweetheart and trying for a baby.
 Then a fortune-teller gives her the gift of clarity, and she can suddenly see terrible things happening before they occur, including her father's relapse and her husband's departure.

 The Song Remains the Same (2012)

-Nell Slattery survives a horrific plane crash, but her memory does not.
-Things weren’t picture perfect in her life before the accident, and her friends and family try to hide some of the less-than-stellar parts of her life from her.
-While this could be a fresh start for Nell, she can’t just let go of her past, and she attempts to recapture her memories via photos, art, and “The Best of Nell Slattery,” a playlist of all the important songs from her past life.
+Nell Slattery survives a plane crash but loses her memory.
+Her friends and family attempt to shield her from difficult aspects of her past.
+In an effort to recover her memories, Nell uses photos, art, and a playlist titled “The Best of Nell Slattery” featuring significant songs from her previous life.

 The Theory of Opposites (2013)

 Willa has grown up under her father's belief system that everything happens for a reason and is beyond our control, which he wrote a bestselling book about.
 But one day her husband decides he wants a two-month break, and her life spins out of control.
 She loses her job, her ex re-contacts her, and she has to examine whether she really believes in fate or whether she is in control of her destiny.